tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 # Informing Users of PQC Security Compatibility Issues

-When the server detects that the client doesn't support PQC or hybrid key exchange, it can send an alert or error page to the client.
-This page or alert should be served over the same TLS session.
-The message can inform the end-user that their client is not compatible with the PQC security features offered by the server.
+When the server detects that the client doesn't support PQC or hybrid key exchange, it can send an 'insufficient_security' fatal alert to the client.
+The client can inform the end-users that the server they are trying to access requires a level of security that the client cannot provide due to the lack of PQC support.
+Furthermore, the client may log the event for diagnostic and security auditing purposes and report the security-related issue to the client development team.

 Similarly, when the client detects that the server doesn't support PQC or hybrid key exchange, it can send an alert or error page to the client.
 The message can inform the end-user that the server is not compatible with the PQC security features offered by the client.